MW 4x6 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices and other advanced devices.
+- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: